Wasfia Nazreen

-She was named by Outside as one of 40 women in the last 40 years who have advanced and challenged the outdoor world through their leadership, innovation, and athletic feats, and by Men's Journal as one of the 25 most adventurous women of the past 25 years.
+In 2023, Nazreen was invited by the government of France and Paris Organising Committee for the 2024 Olympic and Paralympic Games as one of the first cohorts of athletes to be decorated in the Hall of Fame for Paris 2024.
+In 2021, Nazreen was one of the activists to launch UNESCO's worldwide Forum on Biodiversity.
+In 2019, Nazreen was featured in UN Women's "Generation Equality" campaign.

-Nazreen is also known for her campaigns to raise awareness of animal rights, human rights situations in Tibet, environmental impacts, Bangladeshi women's rights (including of sex workers and garments factory workers) and Indigenous groups.
-Nazreen is credited in Bangladesh history as the nation's inspiration and one of the legendary women to have made pioneering contribution.
+In 2018, Nazreen's efforts were monumental in leading and garnering international support for the Free Shahidul campaign.
+One of Nazreen's mentors and Bangladesh's highly decorated photojournalist Dr. Shahidul Alam was picked up by pain-clothed men shortly after giving an interview to Al Jazeera that criticized the government's violent response to the 2018 Bangladesh road safety protests.
+Amongst other feats during Dr. Alam's months-long imprisonment, Nazreen flew a plane with a banner message "Free our Teachers" circling around the sky of Manhattan, New York City, for one and half hours calling for press freedom in Bangladesh and beyond, while the UN was holding a General Assembly and the PM of Bangladesh was inside the building.

-In December 2019, Nazreen was featured in UN Women's "Generation Equality" campaign.
-In March 2021, Nazreen was one of the activists to launch UNESCO's worldwide Forum on Biodiversity.
+In 2016 and 2017, Nazreen was named by Outside as one of 40 women in the last 40 years who have advanced and challenged the outdoor world through their leadership, innovation, and athletic feats, and by Men's Journal as one of the 25 most adventurous women of the past 25 years.

 Early life and education

 Early years

-Nazreen was born Wasfia Nazreen Chowdhuryin in Dhaka.
+Nazreen was born in Dhaka and named Wasfia Nazreen Chowdhury by her family.
 She is the youngest child and only daughter of Mahmuda Nahar (Ruby), a musician and teacher, and Nazmee Jahan Chowdhury, an executive at James Finlay Bangladesh.
-Nazreen lived in Khulna, where she studied at Sunflower Nursery school and then Coronation Girls’ High School.
+Nazreen lived in Khulna, where she studied at Sunflower Nursery School and afterwards at Coronation Girls' High School.
 When she was still a child, the family moved to their previous home in Chittagong.
-There she studied in Bangladesh Mahila Samiti Girls' High School (BWA).
-In early 1996, when Nazreen was thirteen, her parents officially divorced, following which she went to live with her aunt, Chobi Rouf, and uncle, NAT Rouf, in Dhaka where she was enrolled in the English medium Scholastica school.
-At this point, she was separated from both her parents as well as her only sibling and elder brother, Sarwar N. Chowdhury, who stayed in Chittagong with their father.
-Nazreen competed in volleyball and handball alongside studying theatre in high school.
-She was in the first batch of now popularly known Prachyanat School of Acting and Design.
+There she studied at Bangladesh Mahila Samiti Girls' High School (BWA).

-When Nazreen went to the United States for college on her own, she took off her family last name from all official papers.
-She credits her childhood as the most impactful time of her life.
+Nazreen credits her childhood as the most traumatic and impactful time of her life.

-Nazreen was trained in classical music and dance from a young age but discontinued practice after her mother, who was also her first teacher, left the family.
+Nazreen was trained in classical music and dance as a young child but discontinued practice after her mother, who was also her first teacher, left the family.

-Education
+Early education

-Nazreen had to take care of herself from a very young age because of certain tragic circumstances in her childhood.
-This also made her realize early that the only way to set herself free, and to be independent, would be to educate herself.
+Nazreen was only thirteen when her parents officially divorced and she was sent off to live with her aunt, Chobi Rouf, and uncle, NAT Rouf, in Dhaka, the capital of Bangladesh, where she was enrolled in the English-medium Scholastica school.
+From this point, she was separated from both her parents as well as her elder brother, who stayed in Chittagong with their father.